open-sdg/open-sdg/README.md

 # Open SDG

-This is a platform for collecting and disseminating data for the Sustainable Development Goal global indicators.
+This is a platform for collecting and disseminating data for the Sustainable Development Goal global indicators 1.

 ## Documentation